 To be fair it is more than a typical rebadge, as Mercedes had specific benchmarks in place to improve upon the Nissan basis.
 The truck had to meet Mercedes ride and handling standards, while still retaining its utilitarian abilities.
 The X-Class shares the same ladder frame as the Navara, including its rear coil spring suspension.
 However, the X-class has a wider track and Mercedes engineers retuned the suspension to closer align with their standards.

 There is no shared sheet metal between the two trucks despite the fact they share the same assembly line.
-The X-class has a 2.8 inch wider body which was specifically used to make the cabin larger.
+The X-class has a wider body and track width, a full 2.8 inches, compared to the Nissan.
+The extra width results in a slightly larger cabin.
 Of course, being a Mercedes, there is additional sound insulation, and added reinforcements including an additional chassis cross-member.
 Critics have quipped that there are a number of interior parts that are shared with the Nissan, and they don’t quite live up to Mercedes standards.

 Powertrain options are mostly supplied by Nissan.
 They include the entry level X220d that uses a 2.3L Nissan 4 cylinder turbo diesel, pumping out 161 hp and 297 ft-lbs of torque.
 Next up is the X250D which uses a 2.3L turbo diesel, making 197 hp and 332 ft-lbs of torque.
 Later in the year, Mercedes plans to launch an X350d variant, which will use Mercedes own 3.0L turbo Diesel V6, rated at 254 hp and 406-ft-lbs of torque.
 Of note, some markets will have a 2.0L naturally aspired gasoline powered 4 cylinder model, dubbed the X200.
 With an automatic transmission and all-wheel drive, Mercedes claims the X250D has a 0-62 mph (0-100 km/h) time of sedate 11.8 seconds.